suhai-yehuza/game-diary/SECURITY_OPTIMIZATION_SUMMARY.md

 # Security Implementation Optimization & Integration Summary

-This document summarizes the comprehensive code review, optimization, and integration work completed for the security implementation in the Game Diary application.
+This document summarizes the comprehensive code review, optimization, and integration work completed for the security implementation in the Placeholder application.

 ## 🎯 Overview